-E-Government is a fundamental tool for governments to transform into responsive, transparent, and facilitating access to information, freedom of expression, greater equity, efficiency, productivity, and social inclusion (Bwalya & Mutula, 2014).
-Technically understood, digital governance is a way for innovative information governments use and to communication technologies, to improve the quality of services and to provide greater opportunities for institutional participation in democratic processes.
-E-government was identified as a system that transforms relationships with residents, the private sector, and other government agencies.
-This system is useful for encouraging community empowerment, improving services, strengthening accountability, increasing transparency, or increasing government efficiency (Ndou, 2004).
+E-Government is a fundamental tool for governments to transform into responsive, transparent, and facilitating access to information, freedom of expression, greater equity, efficiency, productivity, and social inclusion(Bwalya & Mutula, 2014).
+Technically understood, digital governance is a way for governments to use innovative

-The government can build e-government services that are proactive, not reactive services regarding implementing one-stop integrated services.
-Proactive e-government is a shift away from the traditional e-government approach-where residents must first know decide, and seek government services.
-The approach shifts to a push model whereby governments proactively provide timely information and services based on needs, circumstances, personal preferences, preferences, life events, and their location (Linders et al., 2018) (Scholta et al., 2019).
+The government can build e-government services that are proactive, not reactive services in regard to implementing one-stop integrated services.
+Proactive e-government is a shift away from the traditional e-government approach-where residents must first know, decide and seek government services.
+The approach shifts to a push model whereby governments proactively provide timely information and services based on needs, circumstances, personal preferences, preferences, life events, and their location (Linders et al., 2018)(Scholta et al., 2019).

-As a study conducted in Taiwan, identified three technological supporting factors for proactive e-government services: first, a mature e-government foundation with components such as databased consolidation, data standardization, information sharing, and safe user authentication; secondly, mobile technology to reach residents anywhere and anytime; third, the ability to analyses data in social networks to find the needs of residents and adapt government services to their needs.
-The study found that proactive government services should be residents-cantered and data-driven and use IT to support government officials (Linders et al., 2018).
-In this context, the implementation of e-government's paradigm from a regulator to a supplier or service provider.
-This approach requires a solid understanding of the needs as well as interactions of stakeholders in a proactive e-government service (Schuppan & Köhl, 2017).
+As a study conducted in Taiwan, identified three technological supporting factors for proactive e-government services: first, a mature e-government foundation with components such as data-based consolidation, data standardization, information sharing, and safe user authentication; secondly, mobile technology to reach residents anywhere and anytime; third, the ability to analyse data in social networks to find the needs of residents and adapt government services to their needs.
+The study found that proactive government services should be residents-cantered and data-driven and use IT to support government officials(Linders et al., 2018).
+In this context, the implementation of e-government emphasizes the importance of changing the government's paradigm from a regulator to a supplier or service provider.
+This approach requires a solid understanding of the needs as well as interactions of stakeholders in a proactive e-government service(Schuppan & Köhl, 2017).

-The implementation of e-government is closely related to the motives of local governments in adopting technology (De Castro & De Castro, 2022).
-Local governments use more technology for efficiency, effectiveness, and transparency in providing public services (Hapsara et al., 2017).
+The implementation of e-government is closely related to the motives of local governments in adopting technology(De Castro & De Castro, 2022).
+Local governments use more technology for efficiency, effectiveness, and transparency in providing public services(Hapsara et al., 2017).
 That technology is constructed to fulfil human needs.
 The form of e-government which became the initial breakthrough for the local government of Surabaya was to create a Surabaya Single Window (SSW) which is a permit management service needed by residents and integrated online.
+Throughout

-Throughout 2021-2022, there were 12 applications published including e-peken, WargaKu, Sayang Warga, Kalimasada, Lontong Kupang, and Lontong Balap.
-All applications are the local government of Surabaya services for some sectors such as busi- ness permission, health care, and residents' complaints to mass marriage.
+2021-2022, there were 12 applications published including e-peken, WargaKu, Sayang Warga, Kalimasada, Lontong Kupang, and Lontong Balap.
+All applications are the local government of Surabaya services for some sectors such as business permission, health care, and residents' complaints to mass marriage.